An invitation from Ed Spalding

 to join us for an evening of fond remembrance in the grounds of Arthur Rank Hospice at Shelford Bottom.

-It is my pleasure to invite you, on behalf of Arthur Rank Hospice to remember with my colleagues and I, the life of someone who was very dear to you.
-Having worked with a great number of families, I know that many of them will be remembering loved-ones this year and we hope to welcome them to our service.
+It is my pleasure to invite you, on behalf of Arthur Rank Hospice, to remember with my colleagues and I, the life of someone who was dear to you.

-This year we enclose a memory star.
-We hope that you will write a personal message on it, so it can be displayed alongside hundreds of others in the hospice.
+I enclose a memory star, which I hope you will use to write a personal message and return it to us, so it can be displayed alongside hundreds of others in the Hospice.

-I hope to see you at our special remembrance service Light up a Life, on Sunday 3 December at 5pm, however if you are unable to join us or you don’t feel this occasion is for you, please be assured that we will be thinking of all of our patients past and present.
+I hope to see you at our special remembrance service Light up a Life, on Sunday 2 December at 5pm; however, if you are unable to join us or don’t feel this occasion is for you, please be assured that we will be thinking of all our patients past and present.

 P.S.
 If you would like to dedicate a light in memory this year, please complete the name(s) of your loved one(s) on the form and send it back to us along with your ‘celebration star’ and donation by 21 November.